gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Mapping of Maven version range selectors

-The maven version declaration `LATEST` is mapped to `latest.integration` and `RELEASE` is mapped to `latest.release` when resolving a dependency from a maven repository and vice versa when generating a pom file in Gradle (e.g. for publishing via `maven-publish` or `maven plugin`).
+The maven version declaration `LATEST` is mapped to `latest.integration` and `RELEASE` is mapped to `latest.release` when resolving a dependency from a maven repository.
+The reverse mapping is applied when generating a pom file in Gradle (e.g. for publishing via `maven-publish` or `maven` plugin).

 ### Ivy dependency exclude rules